-For me final piece of the puzzle goes like this: all the tricks and techniques that I’ve learned will amount to nothing if I don’t decide, once and for all, that I am going to run my life and not let my addict run my life.
-All the dialoguing, all the therapy sessions, all the chapter summaries, all the emails…can only take me so far.
+For me, the final piece of the puzzle goes like this: all the tricks and techniques that I’ve learned will amount to nothing if I don’t decide, once and for all, that I am going to run my life and not let my addict run my life.
+All the dialoguing, all the sex addiction therapy sessions, all the chapter summaries, all the emails…can only take me so far.
 At the end of the day, I simply have to decide that enough is enough.
 This can be summed up in a simple word: WIN.

 TAKING A STAND WITH MY SUB-PERSONALITIES

 I have learned that now that I am an adult, I can choose the standards I want to live by.
-I can choose whether I want to live with the same old coping strategies developed in childhood (which have never worked and have only served to create further “meta-shame” for me) or whether I want to take a stand and say “never again” to those addictive coping strategies, and start living a real, genuine life.
-You tell me that I also should take a stand in my amphitheatre, telling each and every addictive sub-personality that it is game-over.
+I can choose whether I want to live with the same old coping strategies developed in childhood (which have never worked and have only served to create further “meta-shame” for me) or whether I want to take a stand and say “never again” to those addictive coping strategies and start living a real, genuine life.
+You tell me that I also should take a stand in my amphitheater, telling each and every addictive sub-personality that it is game-over.

 THE BIGGEST RISK OF MY LIFE